 There are a couple ways you can bake your spaghetti squash.
 First is of course in the oven, which involves slicing the squash in half lengthwise, scooping out seeds, and baking cut-side down on a cookie sheet at 400 for 45-50 minutes before scraping into “noodles.”

 You can also place the whole squash in a large stock pot, cover with water, and boil until fork-tender (about 1/2 hour), then cut in half lengthwise and cut/deseed/scrape.

 I find it a lot easier to just use the Instant Pot.
 (I use the Instant Pot Duo 6 quart 7-in-1.)
 To do this, cut the squash in half lengthwise, deseed, and place on the trivet in the Instant Pot.
 Pour a cup of water in the bottom of the pot, cover with the lid, seal, and set the “+/-” to 7 minutes.
 Quick release the pressure and scrape out your noodles.

 However you cook your squash, it will work for this recipe!

 Spaghetti Squash Pizza Casserole

-I’m sorta a plain-Jane cook, so I just stick my noodle-ized squash in a 9×9 inch pan, top it with sauce and cheese, and bake.
-If you wanna get fancy, feel free to top with pre-cooked meat, veggies, other cheeses besides mozzarella, etc. Don’t let me hold you back from being un-boring!
+I’m sorta a plain-Jane cook, so I just stick my noodle-ized spaghetti squash in a 9×9 inch baking dish, top it with sauce and cheese, and bake.
+If you want to get fancy, feel free to top with pre-cooked meat, veggies, other cheeses besides mozzarella, etc. Don’t let me hold you back from being un-boring!